Awarding of Federal (Title IV) Funds

 3. All institutionally awarded scholarships and merit-based grants are included.

 4. The level of MSJ-funded need-based grant is determined for new students according to the latest packaging model.
 Returning students with the same enrollment plans (full-time, part-time), academic program, and housing plans (Residence Hall, Commuting, Off-Campus Apartment), will receive a renewal of the amount from the prior year.
 (Some of these awards will be transferred as expenditures to the Federal SEOG program at a later date once we are able to determine the neediest students who enroll from our need-based grant eligible population.)

-5. Students with the greatest financial need as determined by having unmet need after allowing for Direct Loan eligibility, are typically awarded a $1000 Perkins Loan and $1500 Federal Work Study funds on a first-come, first-served basis as long as funds are available.
-(Extreme extenuating circumstances may alter these maximum amounts.).
+5. Students with the greatest financial need as determined by having unmet need after allowing for Direct Loan eligibility, are typically awarded $1500 Federal Work Study funds on a first-come, first-served basis as long as funds are available.
+(Extreme extenuating circumstances may alter this amount.).